Hundreds of migrants storm across Spanish border at Melilla

 In February, the European Union asked Spain to explain why police had fired rubber bullets in warning when a group of African migrants tried to wade and swim to Ceuta.
 Fifteen drowned.
 Spain has said the migrants were not targeted by the shots.

-Deputy Interior Minister Francisco Javier Calderon said the government would send 100 additional security forces to the city and build up a new barrier that make it impossible for the migrants to jump over it.

-(Reporting by Teresa Larraz, Writing by Sarah White, Editing by Julien Toyer and Jeremy Gaunt)
+(Reporting by Teresa Larraz, Writing by Sarah White, Editing by Tracy Rucinski and John Stonestreet)